 Principal payments will be made to the noteholders on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," in an amount generally equal to the decrease in the Pool Balance, in each case from the beginning of the prior Collection Period to the beginning of the current Collection Period.
-For this purpose, "Pool Balance" means, at any time, the sum of the aggregate Contract Values of the receivables at the beginning of a Collection Period (after giving effect to all payments received from obligors and any amounts to be remitted by the servicer, CNH Capital America LLC or us, as the case may be, with respect to the preceding Collection Period, less the aggregate Write Down Amount as of the last day of the preceding Collection Period.
+For this purpose, "Pool Balance" means, at any time, the sum of the aggregate Contract Values of the receivables at the beginning of a Collection Period (after giving effect to all payments received from obligors and any amounts to be remitted by the servicer, CNH Capital America LLC or us, as the case may be, with respect to the preceding Collection Period and all losses realized on receivables liquidated during that preceding Collection Period), less the aggregate Write Down Amount as of the last day of the preceding Collection Period.
 In addition, on each payment date to the extent of available amounts as described under "Servicing Matters-Distributions," principal payments will also be made on the Class A-1 Notes until paid in full.

 These principal payments will be made on a fully sequential basis, meaning that no principal payments will be made on any class of notes until each more senior class of notes has been paid in full.
 Within the Class A Notes, no principal will be paid on any class of Class A Notes until each class of Class A Notes with a lower numerical designation has been paid in full.
 Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2 Notes; A-3 Notes; A-4 Notes; and Class B Notes.
-In addition, if any A-1 Notes remain outstanding after the November 2011 payment date, then a special distribution of principal on those notes will also be made on December 9, 2011.
+In addition, if any A-1 Notes remain outstanding after the September 2012 payment date, then a special distribution of principal on those notes will also be made on October 12, 2012.

-The Class A-1 Notes will benefit from a "turbo" feature that applies the aggregate available funds on a payment date (after payment of backup servicer fees, servicer fees, trust administrator's fees, interest on the notes, replenishing the spread account and more senior allocations to repay principal on such notes on such payment date) to pay principal on the Class A-1 Notes until paid in full.
+The Class A-1 Notes will benefit from a "turbo" feature that applies the aggregate available funds on a payment date (after payment of servicer fees, trust administrator's fees, interest on the notes, replenishing the spread account and more senior allocations to repay principal on such notes on such payment date) to pay principal on the Class A-1 Notes until paid in full.
 See "Servicing Matters-Distributions."

 However, after an event of default and acceleration of the notes (and, if any notes remain outstanding, on and after the final scheduled maturity date for the last of the notes, as specified below), principal payments will be made in the following order of priority: first to the holders of each class of Class A Notes ratably according to the amounts due and payable on the Class A Notes for principal until paid in full; and second, to the Class B noteholders until the outstanding principal amount of the Class B Notes has been paid in full.

 Principal distributions on the notes generally are not required to the extent funds are not available for this purpose.
 The exception to this general rule is that the outstanding principal amount, together with all accrued and unpaid interest, with respect to each class of notes is due and payable not later than the payment date specified for that class below:

 Class Final Maturity Date

-A-1 December 9, 2011
+A-1 October 12, 2012

-A-2 April 15, 2013
+A-2 December 15, 2014

-A-3 May 15, 2015
+A-3 August 15, 2016

-A-4 May 16, 2016
+A-4 September 15, 2017

-В May 15, 2017
+В March 15, 2018